« A gorgeous cello sound, rich and deep » Caroline Rogers, Ludwig van Montréal

 Frédéric Cardin, PAN M 360

 Recognized as one of CBC’s Hot Canadian Classical Musicians under 30, Noémie is not only an exceptional performer, she is also an accomplished educator.
-In the summer, she serves as a chamber music faculty at the Heifetz International Music Institute and teaches at the Festival del Lago in Mexico.
+In the summer, she teaches at the Festival del Lago in Mexico and she serves as a chamber music faculty at the Heifetz International Music Institute.

-A laureate of national and international competitions, Noémie established her reputation by taking prizes at the Tremplin International, the Edwin H. and Leigh W. Schadt String International Competition, the Prix d’Europe and the WAMSO Young Artist Competition.
+Noémie established her reputation by taking prizes at the Tremplin International, the Edwin H. and Leigh W. Schadt String International Competition, the Prix d’Europe and the WAMSO Young Artist Competition, among others.
 She is a graduate of the University of Montreal and the New England Conservatory in Boston, and holds a Doctorate in Performance and Literature from the Eastman School of Music.

-Noémie plays on the “Ex-Curtis” (1700) cello by Matteo Goffriller generously provided by Canimex Inc. of Drummondville, Quebec.
+Noémie plays on the “Ex-Meneses” (1700-1710) cello by Matteo Goffriller generously provided by Canimex Inc. of Drummondville, Quebec.